sdcondon/SCMonoGame.DearImGui/README.md

 # SCMonoGameUtilities.DearImGui

-Just my adaptation of the MonoGame ImGui renderer and examples found in the ImGuiNET project.
+Just my adaptation of the MonoGame ImGui renderer and examples found in the [ImGuiNET](https://github.com/ImGuiNET/ImGui.NET) monogame demo project.

 Significant changes made to the renderer from that project (which leaves a lot to be desired).
 Most notably: